Carlos Santana Preview, Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.85 team ERA ranks fifth among all league pitching staffs.
+- The Padres have the fifth-ranked team ERA among all league pitching staffs (3.86).

-- The Padres are sending Avila (0-0) out to make his second start of the season.
+- His last appearance came on Tuesday against the Miami Marlins, when the right-hander tossed 5 1/3 innings, surrendering one earned run while allowing five hits.

-- His last appearance was in relief on Tuesday when the righty threw two-thirds of an inning against the Miami Marlins, surrendering one earned run while giving up two hits.
+- The 32-year-old has amassed an ERA of 2.63, with 8 strikeouts per nine innings, in 17 games this season.
+Opponents have a .212 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.